schartrand77/stockworks/README.md

 - `STOCKWORKS_DATA_DIR` - Directory inside the container for SQLite storage.
 Defaults to `/data` in Docker (and `./data` when running natively).
 - `STOCKWORKS_DB_FILENAME` - Name of the SQLite file within the data directory (default `app.db`).
 - `DATABASE_URL` - Optional override if you want to use PostgreSQL/MySQL instead of SQLite.
 When omitted we build `sqlite:///<STOCKWORKS_DATA_DIR>/<STOCKWORKS_DB_FILENAME>`.
-- `ORDERWORKS_BASE_URL`, `ORDERWORKS_ADMIN_USERNAME`, `ORDERWORKS_ADMIN_PASSWORD` - Optional OrderWorks integration.
-Point these at your OrderWorks deployment and supply valid admin credentials to enable the Orders tab.
+- `ORDERWORKS_BASE_URL` - Optional base URL used for "Open" links in the Orders tab.
+Leave blank if you do not need shortcuts back to OrderWorks.
+- `ORDERWORKS_ADMIN_USERNAME`, `ORDERWORKS_ADMIN_PASSWORD` - Only required when StockWorks cannot read jobs directly from the MakerWorks database and must call the OrderWorks HTTP API.

 ## OrderWorks integration

 If you also run [OrderWorks](https://github.com/schartrand77/orderworks) you can surface its MakerWorks job queue inside StockWorks:

+- Point `DATABASE_URL` at the same MakerWorks Postgres instance shared with OrderWorks.
+StockWorks will read jobs directly from the `orderworks.jobs` table and populate the **Orders** tab automatically—no additional variables required.
-1. Set `ORDERWORKS_BASE_URL` to the accessible URL for your OrderWorks dashboard (e.g., `https://orders.makerworks.local`).
+- Optionally set `ORDERWORKS_BASE_URL` so the "Open" links inside the Orders table jump straight to the OrderWorks dashboard entry.
-2. Set `ORDERWORKS_ADMIN_USERNAME` / `ORDERWORKS_ADMIN_PASSWORD` to the same admin credentials you already use to log into OrderWorks.
-3. Restart StockWorks.
-A new **Orders** tab appears with live data pulled from `/api/jobs` plus quick links back to OrderWorks job detail pages.
+- Only when StockWorks cannot connect to the MakerWorks database (for example you remain on SQLite or network policies block database access) do you need to provide `ORDERWORKS_BASE_URL`, `ORDERWORKS_ADMIN_USERNAME`, and `ORDERWORKS_ADMIN_PASSWORD`.
+In that scenario StockWorks falls back to pulling data from the OrderWorks HTTP API using those credentials.

-If the integration is not configured (or credentials are rejected) the Orders tab will display guidance instead of job data.
+If neither the shared database nor the HTTP credentials are available, the Orders tab displays guidance instead of job data.

 ## Desktop GUI (optional)
 The Tkinter client is still available if you prefer a native desktop workflow: